 Apart from its 680 employees, the company supports a community of over 5,000 inhabitants, including family and ancillary workers.
-It implements education, health, water, the employees and family but also for the 30,000 local residents of what is known as the Magadi division.
+It implements education, health, water, employment, and micro-business programmes, not only for the employees and family but also for the 30,000 local residents of what is known as the Magadi division.